codefreezefi/codefreeze.fi/_sections/participants.md

   <li>
     <a href="https://github.com/rinkkasatiainen/codefreeze.fi#readme" class="toggle-git-help"><img src="images/user-add.jpg"/></a>
     <span class="name">You?</span>
-    <a href="https://github.com/rinkkasatiainen/codefreeze.fi#readme" class="toggle-git-help">Register with only one commit</a>
+    <a href="https://github.com/rinkkasatiainen/codefreeze.fi#readme" class="toggle-git-help">Register with one commit</a>
   </li>

 {% for participant in site.participants  %}